 (2) have the vice-principal for rule of law or the rule of law tutor give them a reprimand;

-(3) Arrange locations for special education and have specialized personnel carry out tutoring and corrections;
+(3) Arrange locations for special education and have professional personnel carry out tutoring and corrections;

 (4) change their educational environment or transfer them for a period;

-(5) Other appropriate measures provided by school rules or discipline.
+(5) Other appropriate measures provided for by school rules or discipline.